-- (vii) (a) In our opinion, and according to the information and explanations given to us, the Company is regular in depositing undisputed statutory dues including goods and services tax, provident fund, employees' state insurance, income-tax, duty of customs, cess and other material statutory dues, as applicable, with the appropriate authorities.
-Further, no undisputed amounts payable in respect thereof were outstanding at the year-end for a period of more than six months from the date they became payable. - (b) According to the information and explanations given to us, there are no statutory dues referred to in subclause (a) above that have not been deposited with the appropriate authorities on account of any dispute. - (viii) According to the information and explanations given to us, no transactions were surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (43 of 1961) which have not been recorded in the books of accounts. - (ix) (a) According to the information and explanations given to us, the Company does not have any loans or other borrowings from any lender.
-Accordingly, reporting under clause 3(ix) of the Order is not applicable to the Company. - (b) According to the information and explanations given to us including representation received from the management of the Company, and on the basis of our audit procedures, we report that the Company has not been declared a willful defaulter by any bank or financial institution or other lender. - (c) In our opinion and according to the information and explanations given to us, the Company has not raised any money by way of term loans during the year and did not have any term loans outstanding at the beginning of the current year.
-Accordingly, reporting under clause 3(ix)(c) of the Order is not applicable to the Company. - (d) In our opinion and according to the information and explanations given to us, the Company has not raised any funds on short term basis during the year or in any previous year.
-Accordingly, reporting under clause 3(ix) (d) of the Order is not applicable to the Company. - (e) According to the information and explanations given to us and on an overall examination of the financial statements of the Company, the Company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries. - (f) According to the information and explanations given to us, the Company has not raised any loans during the year on the pledge of securities held in its subsidiaries. - (x) (a) The Company has not raised any money by way of initial public offer or further public offer (including debt instruments), during the year.
-Accordingly, reporting under clause 3(x)(a) of the Order is not applicable to the Company. - (b) According to the information and explanations given to us, the Company has not made any preferential allotment or private placement of shares or (fully, partially or optionally) convertible debentures during the year.
-Accordingly, reporting under clause 3(x)(b) of the Order is not applicable to the Company. - (xi) (a) To the best of our knowledge and according to the information and explanations given to us, no fraud by the Company or on the Company has been noticed or reported during the period covered by our audit. - (b) No report under section 143(12) of the Act has been filed with the Central Government for the period covered by our audit. - (c) According to the information and explanations given to us including the representation made to us by the management of the Company, there are no whistle-blower complaints received by the Company during the year. - (xii) The Company is not a Nidhi Company and the Nidhi Rules, 2014 are not applicable to it.
-Accordingly, reporting under clause 3 (xii) of the Order is not applicable to the Company. - (xiii) In our opinion and according to the information and explanations given to us, all transactions entered into by the Company, with the related parties are in compliance with section 188 of the Act.
-The details of such related party transactions have been disclosed in the standalone financial statements etc., as required under Indian Accounting Standard (Ind AS) 24, Related Party Disclosures specified in Companies (Indian Accounting Standards) Rules 2015 as prescribed under section 133 of the Act.
-Further, according to the information and explanations given to us, the Company is not required to constitute an audit committee under section 177 of the Act.
+- (viii) According to the information and explanations given to us, no transactions were surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (43 of 1961) which have not been previously recorded in the books of accounts. - (ix) According to the information and explanations given to us, the Company does not have any loans or other borrowings from any lender.
+Accordingly, reporting under clause 3(ix) of the Order is not applicable to the Company. - (x) (a) The Company has not raised any money by way of initial public offer or further public offer (including debt instruments), during the year.
+Accordingly, reporting under clause 3(x)(a) of the Order is not applicable to the Company. - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or (fully, partially or optionally) convertible debentures during the year.
+Accordingly, reporting under clause 3(x)(b) of the Order is not applicable to the Company. - (xi) (a) To the best of our knowledge and according to the information and explanations given to us, no fraud by the Company or no material fraud on the Company has been noticed or reported during the period covered by our audit. - (b) According to the information and explanations given to us including the representation made to us by the management of the Company, no report under sub-section 12 of section 143 of the Act has been filed by the auditors in Form ADT-4 as prescribed under Rule 13 of Companies (Audit and Auditors) Rules, 2014, with the Central Government for the period covered by our audit. - (c) According to the information and explanations given to us including the representation made to us by the management of the Company, there are no whistle-blower complaints received by the Company during the year. - (xii) The Company is not a Nidhi Company and the Nidhi Rules, 2014 are not applicable to it.
+Accordingly, reporting under clause 3(xii) of the Order is not applicable to the Company. - (xiii) In our opinion and according to the information and explanations given to us, all transactions entered into by the Company with the related parties are in compliance with sections 177 and 188 of the Act, where applicable.
+Further, the details of such related party transactions have been disclosed in the standalone financial statements, as required under Indian Accounting Standard (Ind AS) 24, Related Party Disclosures specified in Companies (Indian Accounting Standards) Rules 2015 as prescribed under section 133 of the Act.